 Civil engineering faculty members bring real-world experience into the classroom while students apply this knowledge to solve problems using the latest technology.

-WSU Tri-Cities civil engineering program is ABET accredited — the most prestigious accreditation awarded to a civil engineering program.
+The WSU Tri-Cities civil engineering program is accredited by the Engineering Accreditation Commission of ABET – the most prestigious accreditation awarded to a civil engineering program.
 Accreditation assures that a program has met quality standards set by the profession.
 To employers, graduate schools, and licensure, certification, and registration boards, graduation from an accredited program signifies adequate preparation for entry into the profession.

-Graduates from WSU Tri-Cities civil engineering program consistently exceed state and national passing rates on the national Fundamentals of Engineering Exam and are ready for careers and are actively sought by government and industry.
+Career outcomes in civil engineering WSU Tri-Cities civil engineering graduates exceed state and national passing rates on the national Fundamentals of Engineering Exam.
+Students are well-equipped for a multitude of careers in the industry.

 WSU Tri-Cities alumni from the past 10 years who work in Washington State have the following occupations and estimated salary: